- Garden / Landscaping / Patio — 253

 3 Reasons Why Outdoor Storage is the Storage Solution You’re Looking For

 - It frees up mental space.
 It used to be that I had every book I’ve ever read on a shelf by my bed.
 I had a vinyl collection, ongoing electrical projects, and lots of other things, all within arms reach.
 My house became a 24/7 distraction palace.
 This is bad for someone who works from home.
 By moving these things to my storage building, I only have the things I’m actively using around me at any given time.
 The only books I see are ones I’m reading.
-In order to work on a project, I have to leave my living space and go to my work space, a section of the storage building I have reserved for this task (temperature controlled of course).
+To work on a project, I have to leave my living space and go to my workspace, a section of the storage building I have reserved for this task (temperature-controlled of course).

 I think that moving things you need (but don’t need around) to outside storage is one of the best choices I ever made for my home.
 My house is cleaner and more useful than ever before, with a lot less daily maintenance.
 It’s a strategy that I plan to use for the rest of my life.
 I think you’ll benefit from it as well.